Extensions that do not include an extension definition schema produce generic graphs.

 Workflow

 The following diagram provides a high-level overview of the recommended workflow to prepare BloodHound for producing structured graphs from OpenGraph extensions.
 The initial setup workflow is not strictly linear and not all steps are required.
 For example, importing Saved Queries and creating extension-specific Privilege Zone rules are optional.For generic graphs, the workflow is minimal: users may optionally import Saved Queries (if any).
-Installing an extension definition schema and updating Privilege Zone rules is not required.
+Verifying or installing an extension definition schema and updating Privilege Zone rules is not required.

 Operational cycle